FLEXFORD (was WYEBRIDGE)

-Built to Scaleseven standards, DCC and originally set in 1959, I'm trying to suggest how it might have appeared a few years later - steam's almost gone and breathing its last gasps before dieselisation briefly takes over just prior to its end.
-I decided to create this new page dealing with its alterations and development since acquisition.
+Built by Julian to Scaleseven standards, DCC and originally set in 1959, I'm trying to suggest how it might have appeared a few years later - steam's almost gone and breathing its last gasps before dieselisation briefly takes over just prior to its end.
+I decided to create this new page dealing with the alterations and development since acquisition.

-It's still a work in progress so for now I'm just adding a few photos illustrating this, but soon I'll start taking more detailed shots of it since it's likely to appear in the Model Railway Journal at some stage and a full description will be written for that article.
+It's still a work in progress so for now I'm just adding a few photos here and there, but soon I'll start taking more detailed shots of it since it's likely to appear in the Model Railway Journal at some stage and a full description will be written for that article.

 It will also make a suitable display piece for stock as I weather it and ring the changes from my little photo display diorama that I've used for so long.